alexyuly/chil/README.md

 ### Overview of traditional object-oriented systems

-The fundmental unit of traditional object-oriented systems is a *class*, which is a prototype for a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)) whose interface consists of a set of public functions called *methods*.
+The fundmental unit of traditional object-oriented systems is the *class*, which is a prototype for a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)) whose interface consists of a set of public functions called *methods*.
 Methods form the bridge of communication between instances of classes, called *objects*.
 In terms of a directed object graph, classes result in a high degree of bidirectional data flow, since in order for interaction to occur, an instance of class A must delegate control to an instance of class B, which returns to class A.

 Moreover, pervasive object-oriented languages like C++, Java, and JavaScript, support freely inheriting and overriding methods in order to define the particular control flow of a class.
-Method inheritance and overrides tightly couple children to their parents, since a change in the behavior of an inherited parent method or the removal of a parent override, results in unclear consequences as to the behavior of child methods.
-This creates a domino effect which makes code unmaintainable, by causing base classes to become the base of a house of cards which can't be moved without destroying the system.
+Method inheritance and overrides tightly couple children to their parents, since modifying an inherited parent method or removing a parent override may result in unclear consequences as to the behavior of child methods.
+This creates a domino effect which makes code unmaintainable, by causing base classes to become the foundation of a house of cards which can't be adjusted without shifting the whole system.

-Worse yet, objects may freely pass references around the object graph, allowing references to travel and live arbitrarily far from the object which constructed their own referenced objects.
-If class A passes a reference to its own private field to a method of class B, then class B has access to private data (or perhaps even functions) of class A, which violates the concept of object-oriented encapsulation.
+Worse yet, objects may freely pass references around the object graph, allowing a reference to travel arbitrarily far from the object which constructed its own referenced object.
+If class A passes a reference to its own private field to a method of class B, then class B gains access to private data (or perhaps even functions) of class A, which violates the concept of object-oriented encapsulation.

 ### Contrasting features of Chil

-In contrast to traditional object-oriented systems, the fundamental of unit of Chil is the *component*, which is a prototype for a stateless set of interconnected streams, with *0-n* keyed inputs and *1* output.
+In contrast to traditional object-oriented systems, the fundamental of unit of Chil is the *component*, which is a prototype for a stateless set of interconnected streams, with *0-n* named inputs and *1* output.
 Each input feeds values into a *stream*, which is a reference to an input of a child of the component.

 Each component defines a set of component instances called *children*, which are referenced within streams.
 Special *connection objects* form the bridge of communication between children.
 These connection objects allow for the inputs of a component to be connected to child inputs, for child outputs to be connected to other child inputs, and for child outputs to be connected to the component output, in various ways.